healthysustainablecities/global-indicators/process/GTFS_freq_stop/readme.md

 This folder contains the workflow and process scripts used for calculating the frequent PT stops using GTFS data for global indicators project study regions (if available).

-The subfolder `gtfs_input_data` should contain input GTFS data for each study region used for the analysis.

 For more detailed process, please see this notebook: [setup_GTFS_frequent_stops_headway.ipynb](https://github.com/shiqin-liu/global-indicators/blob/GTFS_analysis/process/GTFS_freq_stop/setup_GTFS_frequent_stops_headway.ipynb)

 ## Method

-The stop headway analysis approach is developed to generalise frequent stop analysis method for the project study regions.
+This headway analysis approach is developed to generalise frequent stop analysis method for the project study regions.
 It is revised based on the method previously developed by the Healthy Liveable Cities group for Australian cities led by Jonathan Arundel (2017-2018) and Carl Higgs (2019).

 ### What is a “stop”?
 - For train, stop = station (not platform)